-Each participant's account is credited with the participant's contribution and allocation of the Company's matching contributions, and Plan earnings and losses.
+Each participant's account is credited with the participant's contribution and allocation of Plan earnings and losses.
 Allocation is based on participant account balances, as defined.
 The benefit to which a participant is entitled is the benefit that can be provided from the participant's vested account balance.